strawberryangel/lsl-moon-phase/README.md

 LSL's float is low precision and the phase number may be off by a day due to rounding errors.
-The values that I tested were good for new moon and full moon, but one half moon calculation was off.
+The values that I tested were good for new moon and full moon, but one half moon calculation was off by a half day.

 ## Use